Skip to main content

 Authentication Architecture Overview

-Access ControlRole-based policies determine which users can access which MCP servers
+Access ControlRole-based policies determine which users can access which MCP servers and tools

 MCP Gateway Authentication and Authorization Flow